 What is color harmony?

-When is secondary color harmony used?
+What is a secondary color harmony and when is it used?

-As with the adulterated primary harmony the warm oranges occur in the foreground, the greens in the foreground and middle ground, and the violets in the distance.
-Like the adulterated primary harmony, this harmony it is not as flexible as the tertiary harmony.
+This harmony is sometimes used in landscape work, as it is so often seen in nature.
+The warm oranges occur in the foreground, the greens in the foreground and middle ground, and the violets in the distance.
+This harmony it is not as flexible as the tertiary harmony.

 Secondary color harmony in practice

 This gives the village a warm and welcoming feeling.
-With the areas of grass to provide some green color spots, I included an area of the mountains in the distance to provide a violet color spot and complete a balanced color harmony composed of the secondary colors: orange, green, and violet.
+With the areas of grass to provide some green color spots, I included an area of the mountains in the distance to provide a violet color spot and complete a secondary color harmony composed of the secondary colors: orange, green, and violet.

 Notice in these Old Master paintings that some of the colors are very saturated, and some are less saturated, but the secondary color harmony still works.

 I started learning oil painting with VAA from scratch.
 Just one year later my paintings started to sell

 The Virtual Art Academy program is really comprehensive and gave me all the information and directives to learn painting in one package.
 The material is very well organized, just beautiful to look at and motivating to carry through.
 The online campus is a wonderful place to meet other artists and receive critical feedback on my progress – a place to make and meet friends.
 I started with the program in June 2012, to learn oil painting from scratch.
 Just one year later my paintings have start to sell.